matthew-dailey/matthew-dailey.github.io/_posts/2020-10-03-migrating-docker-registries.markdown

 ## What would you do differently next time?

+### Establish what success looks like earlier

+It took some time to understand how we know the migration is complete.
+Knowing that earlier makes it easier to explain the goal to the team, and to find an owner for that verification.
+For us, success looked like successful builds of our on-premise software, ans successful deployments of our cloud software.

+### Write out what work is needed

+Once we knew what it would look like to be finished, we could work backwards and defined the tasks along with their ordered dependencies.
+One thing we all agreed would have been helpful would be a diagram showing the dependencies.

+It was about halfway through the project before we started doing this, and once we did, it was easy to communicate the work remaining and the order to tackle the work.

 ### Have a kickoff meeting with everyone involved

 It was apparent not every team had the same context on the problem,